 Child Voice: Junko Takeuchi (JP), Morgan Garrett (EN)

-Adult Voice: Toru Furuya (JP), Vic Mignogna (EN), Rodrigo Acevedo (OP Gold) (Latin American Spanish)
+Adult Voice: Toru Furuya (JP), Vic Mignogna (EN, Film Gold & Episode of Sabo only), Johnny Yong Bosch (EN, Stampede and main series) Rodrigo Acevedo (OP Gold) (Latin American Spanish)

 Debut: Chapter 583 (Manga), Episode 494 (Anime)

+The Chief of Staff of the Revolutionary Army, second only to Dragon himself.
 Luffy and Ace's childhood friend and sworn "brother".
 His weapon of choice is a long pipe, and was the first of them to set out on their dream of becoming great pirates.
 He was believed to have been killed by the World Nobles, but is later revealed to have survived and has been taken in by Dragon, having lost his memory in the process and didn't remember his past until he hears the news of Ace's death.
 During his time with the revolutionaries, he Took a Level in Badass, leading him to ultimately rising to the rank of Chief of Staff, Dragon's second-in-command.
-And this was before he ultimately found and ate the Flame-Flame Fruit (Mera Mera no Mi), inheriting Ace's power and will.
+And this is before he ultimately finds and eats the Flame-Flame Fruit (Mera Mera no Mi), inheriting Ace's power and will.